huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Bystander Effect.md

 >
 > Anybody could have done it, but Nobody did it.
 >
-> Somebody got angry about that because it was Everybody's job.
+> Somebody got angry about that because it was Everybody’s job.
 >
-> Everybody thought that Anybody could do it, but Nobody realized that Everybody wouldn't do it.
+> Everybody thought that Anybody could do it, but Nobody realized that Everybody wouldn’t do it.
 >
 > It ended up that Everybody blamed Somebody when Nobody did what Anybody could have done.
 >